apache/nuttx/boards/arm/imxrt/imxrt1060-evk/README.txt

     capacitive touchscreen sensor FT5336GQQ connected to the LPI2C1 bus, address 0x38.
 Nuttx support such touchscreen device via the driver ft5x06 (drivers/input/ft5x06.c).
-At the moment only the polling method is available, the board features an interrupt line connecetd to the touchscreen sensor IC.
+At the moment only the polling method is available, the board features an interrupt line connected to the touchscreen sensor IC.

     IMXRT1062 MCU provides the integrated LCD driver.